 If this is a cartoon, expect them to be given the boot whether they were going to leave on their own or not, kicked far away from the place.

-It's also a classic line used by sentient Haunted Houses
+It's also a classic line used by sentient Haunted Houses.
+And old Aztec temples.

 Occasionally, characters are a bit more polite about it, choosing to deliver the trope as a question.
 "Will you get OUT of here?
 Please?"
 This is not a request, but a demand, and continued refusal to leave will lead to the original stock phrase being used.
 And there's also the more panicked variety when someone is about to come in who isn't supposed to see you, in which case, expect to be stuffed in closets, bathrooms, refrigerators, you name it, with an eventual response being that they've shoved them everywhere but through the exit door.

 Not to be confused with the expression of disbelief — saying, "No... get out!
 That's unbelievable!"

 If you are putting an example on a Stock Phrases page like this, please give context.